The Emerald Forest: Plot summary

 Wanadi presides over the wedding, with Markham seated in honour next to the chief; Markham watches as Tomme and Kachiri are wedded; he is still grief-stricken, even still upset with Wanadi, for his son being taken; Markham asks Chief Wanadi why he took Tommy all those years ago.
-Wanadi answered that he thought the white people must be terribly unhappy, since they were destroying the forest, but Tommy smiled at the Invisible People when he saw them; the Chief took Tommy to save him.
+Wanadi answers that he had thought the white people must be terribly unhappy, since they were destroying the forest, but Tommy had smiled at the Invisible People when he saw them; the Chief says he had taken Tommy to save him.

-Wanadi has Markham given the herb to instigate Markham's own vision quest, and he wakes up back at the dam's construction zone.
+Wanadi gives Markham the herb to instigate Markham's own vision quest, and he wakes up back at the dam's construction zone.

 Tomme and his friends return to their village to discover that many of the Invisible People have been murdered and all the young women abducted by the Fierce People.
 Tracking the Fierce People, they find their women inside a building protected by unfamiliar, and deadly, technology.
 In the ensuing battle, the Fierce People kill several members of the Invisible People, including Chief Wanadi.
 Desperate for help, Tomme navigates the city to his parents' condo, and Markham agrees to help rescue the women from the brothel.

 That night, Markham initiates a shootout in the brothel while Tomme and his friends release the enslaved women from captivity.
 The Fierce Ones arrive to fight the Invisible People, but are defeated with Markham killing Chief Jacareh.
 Tomme is later sworn in as the new chief of the tribe.
 Markham warns Tomme that the almost-completed dam will end the tribe's way of life, but Tomme insists that the Invisible People are safe and they will ask the wildlife to bring on sufficient rain to break the dam.
 Markham does not trust that the dam can be broken with any amount of water that the animals can bring, so he decides to "help" the cause and destroy the dam himself.
-During the storm, Markham places demolition explosives at key points along the dam, but just as the detonator fails from a falling piece of equipment, the water breaches and destroys the dam, just as Tomme insisted could happen.
+During the storm, Markham places demolition explosives at key points along the dam, but just as the detonator fails from a falling piece of equipment, the water breaches and destroys the dam, just as Tomme had insisted could happen.
 Markham watches its destruction with mixed emotions.

-The film ends with Tomme and Kachiri sitting at the swimming hole near their village in the jungle, watching the members of their tribe splash and play.
+The film ends with Tomme and Kachiri sitting at the swimming hole near their village in the jungle, watching the members of their tribe splash about and play.